dtu-digital-health/.github/profile/README.md

 This place contains **software** developed and maintained by researchers and students affiliated with the [Digital Health Section](https://www.healthtech.dtu.dk/research/research-sections/section-digital-health) at the [Department of Health Technology](https://www.healthtech.dtu.dk/) at the [Technical University of Denmark](https://www.dtu.dk/english/) (DTU).

 The main purpose of this place is to share public (open-source) and private software repositories with our collaborators.
 This place is **NOT** intended for sharing data.
+Data is shared via [DTU Data](https://data.dtu.dk/).

 ## Get involved!